Search

 healthy dining out

 Going to a restaurant used to be an infrequent event to celebrate a special occasion.
 As a result, we often allowed ourselves to splurge on foods we wouldn’t otherwise enjoy – bread, chips, an appetizer, an oversized entrée, a drink or two, and even dessert.
-Today, Americans eat out on average 5 times a week and spend 49 cents of every food dollar in restaurants and cafes.
+Today, Americans eat out on average 5 times per month and spend increasing amounts of money in restaurants and cafes.
 Meals outside the home are no longer an exception, and it seems harder than ever to participate in healthy dining out.

-Unfortunately for most of us, we’ve never changed our mindset and continue to think of these everyday occurrences as ‘special occasions,’ indulging in more than we would typically eat if we were making our own breakfast, lunch, or dinner.
+Unfortunately, most of us haven’t changed our mindset and continue to treat these everyday occurrences as ‘special occasions,’ indulging in more than we would typically eat if we were making our own breakfast, lunch, or dinner.
 Consequently, we’re eating significantly more calories than we need and over-consuming foods that are often high in fat, calories, sugar, and sodium – a disaster for women in their prime whose metabolism is slowing and whose risk of chronic disease and need for nutrients are increasing.

 Image of a restaurant when discussing healthy dining out

 I understand that life is busy, and dining out is convenient, fun, and often necessary.
-But to lose weight, maintain your weight, or simply eat more healthfully, you need to order with care when you step inside a restaurant.
-Here are my 10 tips to enjoy healthy dining out and keep that waistline in check.
+But to lose weight, maintain your weight, or simply eat more healthfully, you need to order carefully when you step into a restaurant.
+Here are my 10 tips for enjoying healthy dining out and keeping that waistline in check.

 Would you eat bread, an appetizer, and a caloric dessert at home?
 Put a heap of cheese, full-fat dressing, and croutons on your salad?
 Have an alcoholic drink or two?
-Fill your plate full of pasta and cream sauce or an oversized steak and potato?
+Fill your plate with pasta and cream sauce, or an oversized steak and potato?
 Remember, a dinner reservation is not a license to overindulge.

 When you go out to eat, make the same healthy decisions you’d make at home and try not to let the excitement of a new dish make you overeat.
 If you typically don’t have bread on the table before meals or a loaded salad, then skip it at the restaurant as well.
 Keep the same habits you’d have at home at the restaurant, and you’ll thank yourself later.